achristen/Meteobike/readme.md

 You can put the phone into the transparent lid of the bag.
 You can also use the second outlet of the power bank to keep your phone charged during measurements, but in this case, you must bring your own charger-cable.

-Now you are ready to install the system on your bike.Let's go for a test drive.
+Now you are ready to install the system on your bike.
+Let's go for a test drive.
 Make sure the indicator changes from red to yellow, as soon as you are outdoors.
 The recording will only start if you have a good GPS connection.
-Drive for about 15 - 20 minutes, and come back to our lab room.
+Drive for about 15 - 20 minutes, and come back to see if the data has been recorded.

-## Workshop 3 - Display and analyze the recorded GPS track
+### Display and analyze the recorded GPS track

-The GPS track is stored by the Raspberry on the desktop as a comma-separated file.

-If the Raspberry is in the same WLAN as the host computer, then you can easily establish an FTP connection and copy this file to the host (for example with the free [CyberDuck](https://cyberduck.io) or the free [FileZilla](https://filezilla-project.org)).

-### Simple web-based visualization

 A first graphical representation of the track can be done place on the website http://www.gpsvisualizer.com/map_input